ngsankha/rbsyn/README.md

 # Rbsyn

-Program synthesis for Ruby.
+Program synthesis for Ruby, guided by type and effect annotations.
+See the [PLDI 2021](https://arxiv.org/abs/2102.13183) paper for more details on the approach.

-Given a function specification in the form of tests, type and effect annotations with [RDL](https://github.com/tupl-tufts/rdl), this synthesizes a Ruby function that would pass the tests.
+Given a method specification in the form of tests, type and effect annotations with [RDL](https://github.com/tupl-tufts/rdl), this synthesizes a Ruby function that will pass the tests.
 This reduces programmer effort to just writing tests that specify the function behavior and the computer writing the function implementation for you.

 ## Installation